IMTtugraz/PyQMRI/README.rst

 If reconstructing fewer slices from the volume than acquired, slices will be picked symmetrically from the center of the volume.
 E.g. reconstructing only a single slice will reconstruct the center slice of the volume.

-An example script, showing how to use PyQMRI based on an exmaple VFA data set can be found on _GoogleColab.
+An example script, showing how to use PyQMRI based on an exmaple VFA data set can be found on GoogleColab_.

 The config file (\*.ini):
 -------------------------